researchdata-se/docs.researchdata.se/docs/metadata/datacite-xml.md

 ### Description (M)

-All additional information that does not fit in any of the other categories.
-May be used for technical information (occurrences: 0-n).
+A brief summary of the resource.
+May also be used for technical information. (occurrences: 0-n).

 ```xml title="description example"
 <descriptions>